All Products

 Endpoint

-AccessKey ID, AccessKey Secret
+AccessKey ID and AccessKey Secret

-• Spark Jar service configuration
+• Spark JAR service configuration

 Parameter